StevenBlack/vocab/million-dollar-words.md

 ### solecism
-Any mistake or inconsistency, including a grammati- cal error.
+Any mistake or inconsistency, including a grammatical error.
 A person who says "who" when he should say "whom," or "me" when he should say "I," speaks in solecisms.
 It's pronounced SOLL-EH-SIZ-EM.
 To pronounce it any other way would be a solecism.

 ### solipsism